 The 67,000 Stade Velodrome crowd — minus 20,000 stunned Albanians — erupted in a wave of noise, which was repeated five minutes later when Payet cut inside to smash in the second.

-With six points France are guaranteed to finish in the top two of Group A and move on to the knockout phase
+With six points France are guaranteed to finish in the top two of Group A, with Switzerland, on four points after drawing with Romania earlier, favourites to join them in the knockout phase.

 Once the euphoria of the moment had elapsed, Payet was able to take a broad view.
 “It would be good if we could avoid that type of crazy scenario,” he said after picking up his second successive man of the match award.

 “What we have to do is start matches the way we started the second half.
 With Paul (Pogba) and Griezou (Griezmann) coming on and a different system, it worked a lot better.”